splitlungs/krpgenchantment/README.md

 # krpgenchantment
 Warning: This is a Work In Progress
 Expect lots of game-breaking changes as development continues.
-This is only a placeholder until the mod is completed.
-If you use the mod right now, it's your fault.
+You have been warned.

-Requires KRPGLib.
+Requires KRPGLib

 This mod aims to add a "Minecraft-like" style of Enchanting system.